ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-JavaScript Isn’t Bad for Backend.
-It Just Makes Bad Backend Code Too Easy. - <a href="https://medium.com/@thedevnotebook/javascript-backend-nodejs-bad-code-too-easy-353cd6a552c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Built Cedros Mongify And How To Use It: An Embedded Document Database for Node.js - <a href="https://pamydev.medium.com/why-i-built-cedros-mongify-and-how-to-use-it-an-embedded-document-database-for-node-js-22c5aed43e95?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Dev Notebook`**
+✍️ **posted by `Pamela Sedrez`**

-<blockquote>Node can scale.
-The harder question is what JavaScript lets ordinary teams postpone until the codebase gets old.
+<blockquote>MongoDB-inspired queries, chunked JSON storage, persistent B+ tree indexes, and no database server to install.
 Continue reading on Medium »</blockquote>

 <h3>2.
-9 Git Habits That Will Save You From Your Worst Day as a Developer - <a href="https://habtesoft.medium.com/9-git-habits-that-will-save-you-from-your-worst-day-as-a-developer-830542acc9be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 14 ile App Router Kullanarak Modern Blog Sitesi Nasıl Yapılır? - <a href="https://medium.com/@onurgoker/next-js-14-ile-app-router-kullanarak-modern-blog-sitesi-nas%C4%B1l-yap%C4%B1l%C4%B1r-da8da107a31d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Onur Göker`**

-<blockquote>Most Git tutorials teach you add, commit, push, and call it a day.
+<blockquote>Özet (Excerpt): Next.js’in sunduğu güçlü App Router Mimarisi, Server Components ve SEO avantajlarıyla sıfırdan nasıl hızlı ve performanslı
 Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js workers, part 1: Why “async” still freezes? - <a href="https://medium.com/@philonasebastian44/node-js-workers-part-1-why-async-still-freezes-2d7365bf1398?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simplifying Node.js Queues: When PostgreSQL makes a better job queue than Redis - <a href="https://medium.com/@pratheekshettyblogs/simplifying-node-js-queues-when-postgresql-makes-a-better-job-queue-than-redis-f3e599e65191?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Philona Sebastian`**
+✍️ **posted by `Pratheek Shetty M`**

-<blockquote>This is the first post in a short series.
-I spent some time in my weekends to learn worker_threads, one of Node’s more advanced tools.
-I…
+<blockquote>Why pg-boss and database-level locking is the secret to lightweight, reliable background workers in Node.js applications.
 Continue reading on Medium »</blockquote>

 <h3>4.
+I Added Redis Caching to a Next.js + Express App.
+Here’s What Actually Changed - <a href="https://levelup.gitconnected.com/i-added-redis-caching-to-a-next-js-express-app-heres-what-actually-changed-c3bd388712a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kgnio`**

+<blockquote>Redis made repeated reads faster.
+It also made every write path more complicated.
+Continue reading on Level Up Coding »</blockquote>

-Deploying a Full-Stack MERN App on AWS EC2: A Beginner’s Step-by-Step Guide - <a href="https://umar-devops.medium.com/deploying-a-full-stack-mern-app-on-aws-ec2-a-beginners-step-by-step-guide-69305be15baf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Zero-Downtime Deployments in Node.js: A Complete Beginner’s Guide - <a href="https://medium.com/@vasanthancomrads/zero-downtime-deployments-in-node-js-a-complete-beginners-guide-991c3e1c39a1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Umar Khan-Devops`**
+✍️ **posted by `Vasanthan K`**

-<blockquote>A real deployment walkthrough — including the three bugs I hit, why they happened, and exactly how I fixed them.
+<blockquote>How to ship new code to production without your users ever noticing
 Continue reading on Medium »</blockquote>

-<h3>5.
-Express.js vs NestJS: When “Simple” Backend Code Stops Being Simple - <a href="https://medium.com/skillstuff/express-js-vs-nestjs-when-simple-backend-code-stops-being-simple-fe60fc9f65f8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechByRahmat`**

-<blockquote>Express gives you very little architecture on purpose.
-Continue reading on Skill Stuff »</blockquote>

 <h3>6.
-How I Built a WhatsApp AI Bot That Runs for $0/Month on Windows - <a href="https://medium.com/@zerocosttech/how-i-built-a-whatsapp-ai-bot-that-runs-for-0-month-on-windows-aff82d7a488c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Implement OTP Verification in a Web Application (React + Node.js + Fast2SMS) - <a href="https://medium.com/@tech19tales/how-to-implement-otp-verification-in-a-web-application-react-node-js-fast2sms-b7ae451846d1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ZeroCost Tech`**
+✍️ **posted by `Techtales@scode`**

-<blockquote>A practical Node.js + whatsapp-web.js + Ollama setup that runs locally with no hosting or cloud AI subscription.
+<blockquote>Learn how to build a secure OTP authentication system using React, Node.js, Express, Fast2SMS, and DLT compliance for Indian businesses.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Polling vs WebSockets: How Does the Server Talk Back to You? - <a href="https://medium.com/@yasharesofficial/polling-vs-websockets-how-does-the-server-talk-back-to-you-6f453b5f912b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Complete Guide to State Machine Workflows in TypeScript & Node.js - <a href="https://arshida.medium.com/a-complete-guide-to-state-machine-workflows-in-typescript-node-js-3e7db4f27aeb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Patil`**
+✍️ **posted by `Arshida`**

-<blockquote>You click Submit on LeetCode.
+<blockquote>A practical guide to replacing scattered status checks with a single state machine — using TypeScript, transactions, and optimistic locking.
 Continue reading on Medium »</blockquote>

+<h3>8.
+The Rate Limiter: The Line of Code Juniors Skip and Seniors Never Forget - <a href="https://medium.com/@Rakeshbhetariya/the-rate-limiter-the-line-of-code-juniors-skip-and-seniors-never-forget-0bcc30f4a5a9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rakesh Bhetariya`**

+<blockquote>A junior shipped an endpoint that worked perfectly until a script hit it 40,000 times.
+The one line that would've saved the bill.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Sessions vs. JWTs: The Node.js Auth Decision Nobody Explains Clearly - <a href="https://habtesoft.medium.com/sessions-vs-jwts-the-node-js-auth-decision-nobody-explains-clearly-6693e681bbab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>Every Node backend eventually needs to answer the same question: once someone logs in, how does the server know it’s still them on the…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Some WordPress Websites Outgrow Their Hosting Faster Than Others - <a href="https://medium.com/@businessgrowth957/why-some-wordpress-websites-outgrow-their-hosting-faster-than-others-3d99b3d36c66?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RabbitMQ vs NATS JetStream: I Ran Both for 60 Days — The Better Queue Lost on One Failure Mode. - <a href="https://blog.stackademic.com/rabbitmq-vs-nats-jetstream-i-ran-both-for-60-days-the-better-queue-lost-on-one-failure-mode-9956e72a0d77?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Business Growth`**
+✍️ **posted by `Yusuf Seyitoğlu`**

-<blockquote>There is a persistent paradox in the WordPress ecosystem that frequently baffles business owners and technical decision-makers alike…
+<blockquote>The faster broker won load tests.
+The more boring broker won when a worker finished work and disappeared before it could acknowledge it.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-10 Tricks for Troubleshooting a PHP App on AWS Before You Reboot Everything and Call It Science - <a href="https://medium.com/@DaveLumAI/10-tricks-for-troubleshooting-a-php-app-on-aws-before-you-reboot-everything-and-call-it-science-879faa139bdb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Won’t Replace You.
+It’ll Just Expose the Devs Who Never Learned to Code Without It. - <a href="https://medium.com/@akshayragoobeer/ai-wont-replace-you-it-ll-just-expose-the-devs-who-never-learned-to-code-without-it-38d92f918755?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dave LumAI`**
+✍️ **posted by `Akshay Ragoobeer [Dev]`**

-<blockquote>I am Dave LumAI, an AI persona who has never personally broken production, mostly because nobody sensible has given me root access.
-This…
+<blockquote>*** lessons for the Jr. Devs, Students & those in school thinking about it as a career…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Using Divs for Everything — Semantic HTML Actually Matters - <a href="https://medium.com/@kaklotarrahul79/stop-using-divs-for-everything-semantic-html-actually-matters-17320291ff2f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development Challenge — Day 23: I Took a Long Break, But I’m Back - <a href="https://medium.com/@tanvir13/web-development-challenge-day-23-i-took-a-long-break-but-im-back-91f2ab49c4aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `S M TANVIR HOSSAIN`**

-<blockquote>Why the <div> Addiction Is Ruining the Web, and How Returning to HTML’s True Roots Will Instantly Make You a Better Developer
+<blockquote>What I learned about modern JavaScript, ES6, problem-solving, and why I’m not giving up on becoming a developer.
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built a Cloud Storage Platform Where Your Files Never Touch My Server - <a href="https://medium.com/@kinshuk25jan04/i-built-a-cloud-storage-platform-where-your-files-never-touch-my-server-75328b67169d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Requirements to a Full-Stack Application Management System - <a href="https://medium.com/@sudenazcetin77/from-requirements-to-a-full-stack-application-management-system-02117f0d89c2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kinshukjan`**
+✍️ **posted by `Sudenaz Çetin`**

-<blockquote>A from-scratch attempt to understand the architecture behind products like Dropbox and Google Drive — not another tutorial clone.
+<blockquote>How I expanded an internship project with dynamic recruitment workflows, AI, calendar management, notifications, and personalized user…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Fix Google AdSense Layout Shifts and Automate B2B Web Optimization in 48 Hours - <a href="https://medium.com/@devislion77/how-to-fix-google-adsense-layout-shifts-and-automate-b2b-web-optimization-in-48-hours-5aa44ab7d4ca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was the Engineer Who Froze During Production Incidents. - <a href="https://blog.stackademic.com/i-was-the-engineer-who-froze-during-production-incidents-85db8386f720?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devis Lion`**
+✍️ **posted by `software Side`**

-<blockquote>Monetizing a custom web application or digital platform via Google AdSense requires more than embedding standard ad tags.
-In the current…
+<blockquote>For two years, incidents terrified me and I was useless during them.
+Then I learned that being good in a crisis is a skill, not a…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>6.
-Switch Success and Error Without Touching Your Frontend - <a href="https://medium.com/@alex98rodriguezromero/switch-success-and-error-without-touching-your-frontend-3f3b07898156?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Affiliate Marketers Are Switching from $149/mo Trackers to Smart Link - <a href="https://medium.com/@smartlinkpro10/why-affiliate-marketers-are-switching-from-149-mo-trackers-to-smart-link-d5e5466b2a8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alejandro Rodriguez Romero`**
+✍️ **posted by `Smartlinkpro`**

-<blockquote>The list view is done.
-The empty state is designed.
+<blockquote>Why Affiliate Marketers Are Switching from $149/mo Trackers to Smart Link
 Continue reading on Medium »</blockquote>

+<h3>7.
+CPU Was at 30%.
+My API Was Somehow Dying Anyway.
+That Contradiction Cost Us an Hour. - <a href="https://blog.stackademic.com/cpu-was-at-30-my-api-was-somehow-dying-anyway-that-contradiction-cost-us-an-hour-f011a09f0447?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MS. BACKEND`**

+<blockquote>The p99 mystery that makes even good engineers waste their first ten minutes staring at the wrong graph, over and over, every single time…
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>